 The continued focus on economic crime and transparency

-The Economic Crime and Corporate Transparency Bill (the “Bill“) follows in the footsteps of the recent Economic Crime (Transparency and Enforcement) Act 2022 which brought into force the “Register of Overseas Entities”, requiring foreign entities (companies and other entities) to register the details of their beneficial owners with Companies House before the 31 January 2023.
-The Bill, which is now in the House of Lords at the second reading, is set to introduce further regulations to increase the transparency and reliability of data submitted to Companies House.
-One significant reform of the Bill will be the new identity verification requirements.
+The Economic Crime and Corporate Transparency Act 2023 (the "Act") follows in the footsteps of the recent Economic Crime (Transparency and Enforcement) Act 2022 which brought into force the “Register of Overseas Entities”, requiring foreign entities (companies and other entities) to register the details of their beneficial owners with Companies House before the 31 January 2023.
+The Act, which received royal assent on 26 October 2023, is set to introduce in phased stages throughout the year, further regulations to increase the transparency and reliability of data submitted to Companies House.
+One significant reform of the Act will be the new identity verification requirements.
 In this article we expand upon what identity verification will mean for you and your business.

 Will I need to verify my identity?

-In general, those who are setting-up, managing, or have significant control of a UK company will need to comply with the new identity verification requirements of the Bill when it becomes law.
+In general, those who are setting-up, managing, or have significant control of a UK company will need to comply with the new identity verification requirements of the Act, when the relevant provisions come into force -

 This means that: